Code-Screen/Code-Screen.github.io/docs/creating-custom-vue-js-assessments.md

 these files must begin with `hidden` (case-insensitive), e.g., `hiddenFoo.json`, `hiddenFoo.csv`, `HiddenFoo.js`, etc.

 The `package.json` file may be updated to add any third-party libraries required for your assessment.

+### Examples

+Check out our `Vue` library assessments to see examples of how our Vue assesments are structured.